feli-flitzberg/FerretOS/README.md

 differences:

 - GRUB is replaced with systemd-boot
+  - (2024-12-06) As most online tutorials for building ISOs rely on GRUB, this is proving more difficult than anticipated.
+We're almost done getting everything to work though!
 - System configuration and some package build configurations are modified to allow as much hardware compatibility as possible
-- The bootloader is configured to not pass any partition to the kernel during boot
+- The bootloader is configured to only pass a root partition if running from USB or disk image
+  - Passing no root partition fails for any USB or ISO image due to standards and requirements far beyond our control.
+We don't need the traditional filesystem table if we pass all mount options at boot time.

-The resulting image (should) be fully capable of booting from a Blu-Ray or USB, with no notion of what hardware it has available or where it's booting from, and still mount the root partition and the remaining system with no issue.
+The resulting image (should) be fully capable of booting from a Blu-Ray or USB, with little to no notion of what hardware it has available or where it's booting from, and still mount the root partition and the remaining system with no issue.
 Once fully booted, FerretOS has all the tools and packages needed to build a fresh copy of Linux From Scratch (LFS) on the machine or VM.
 It can also be used as a basic rescue disk for a nonresponsive